lariannrupp/LA_Foreclosures_GIS_Model/README.md

 ---

-The purpose of this exercise is to chart a set of interactive GIS maps for Los Angelos real estate foreclosure data.
+The purpose of this exercise is to chart a set of interactive GIS maps for Los Angeles real estate foreclosure data.

 ---